univention/univention-portal/docs/decisions/0009-e2e-tests-in-pipeline.md

 We rejected the second option of using a UCS VM in the Kubernetes cluster because of the following reasons.

-1. The main advantage of this approach would have been the ability to ensure a clean state of the underlying VM.
-However, this advantage is neutralized by the long runtimes necessary for spinning up a VM in a clean state (~ 30 mins to an hour).
-This is acceptable in a nightly run, but not in pipeline jobs that run on "merge to develop", for instance.
-Plus, resetting to a clean snapshot of a UVMM VM and then applying ansible patches within the pipeline in the chosen approach might be good enough (instead of spinning up a VM from scratch).
-2. This approach has relatively high complexity.
+1. This approach has relatively high complexity.
-3. We would need much knowledge exchange with the SouvAP DevOps team to implement it.
+2. We would need much knowledge exchange with the SouvAP DevOps team to implement it.
-4. Due to the above two reasons, this approach will be slower to implement.
+3. Due to the above two reasons, this approach will be slower to implement.
-5. This approach does not mirror the approach used by developers for local testing of the second deployment path.
+4. This approach does not mirror the approach used by developers for local testing of the second deployment path.
 It mirrors the first deployment path.

 ## Consequences

 - We will get the E2E tests running in the CI pipelines relatively fast.
-- We may experience some flakiness in the tests due to VM state-related issues (since we don't create a VM from scratch on every test run).
 - The UVMM VM exists independently of our repo, and certain things like UCS version has to be synced manually to what the latest repo code expects.
   However, most configuration can be managed via our Ansible scripts.
+This is not as clean as a Kubernetes-based solution, but should be good enough for our current needs.

 ## Pointers